 When it's time for the drivers to pick the music, you'll thank yourself for packing headphones so the keeps can keep listening to their own tunes!
 Listening and engaging as a family is important, but you can only hear one song so many times before it starts to drive you crazy!
 This way you can listen to whatever you want to without complaints from the backseat.

 4. Bring a buddy!

 Road trips can cause a lot of anxiety for the drivers in the front and the kids in the back seat.
 Stuffed animals are known to help with anxiety, and they can serve as an extra pillow-like object for when the kids are ready to knock out!
 Our favorite buddy to bring on road trips is Papap Pony--this stuffed toy is super snuggly and has an adjustable strap so the kids can bring it out of the car and wear it around town, too!
-We opted for the bundle that comes with Papap and the Meet Papap book, just so she would have an extra activity in the car!
+We opted for the Adventure Set that comes with Papap Pony and the Meet Papap book, just so she would have an extra activity in the car!
 You can check out the bundle here!

 5. Plan pit stops!

 Stretch breaks and bathroom breaks are frequent and necessary on road trips with kids, so make a game out of planning for them!
 Kids love to feel like they are a part of the planning process, so when you are previewing your route, try making a simple interactive map for them!
 We suggest planning to stop every 2 hours, so find creative places along the way for meal breaks, stretch breaks, bathroom breaks, and gas fill-ups!
 Then, simply print the map, highlight the whole route, and circle the stops you plan on taking!
 This will give the kids a guide to follow along on, and it turns the whole trip into a game where they can mark off checkpoints!

 6. Stick to the classics!